An application of functional analysis to the Riemann zeta function: Besicovitch almost-periodic functions. Concentration on a null set

 } \end{itemize} \end{proposition}

 Proposition \ref{CNS} is proved in Section \ref{prop1}. \\

 We now write

 and $\|f\|=\sqrt{\langle f,f\rangle}$ when the limits exists, and note that if (\ref{sup}) holds then $\|f\|=\lim_{N\rightarrow \infty}\|f_{N}\|$, by the triangle inequality.
-For example, this is the case when the $f_{N}$ are Bohr's uniformly almost-periodic functions, that is, when the $f_N$ have a (necessarily bounded and continuous) uniformly convergent generalised Fourier series
+For example, this is the case when the $f_{N}$ are Bohr's uniformly almost-periodic functions.
+These are bounded, continuous and represented almost everywhere by a generalised Fourier series